 We are still at a critical moment.

 Both the FCC NPRM 25-276 and Congressional Bill H.R.
 2289 would fast-track cell towers near homes in neighborhoods nationwide, overriding local control and stripping cities and towns of their ability to enforce basic safeguards like setbacks, safety review, and community input.
-The Congressional bill would additionally expand federal preemption regarding RF-related health effects.
+The Congressional bill would additionally expand federal preemption regarding radiofrequency radiation-related health effects.

 The House and Senate need to be educated on the issue.